 Adults: The recommended dose is 35 milligrams (mg) once a week, 5 mg once a day, 75 mg on 2 consecutive days for a total of two tablets each month, or 150 mg once a month.

 Bone Mass Increase in Men with Osteoporosis

-Adults: The recommended dose is one 35-mg tablet taken once per week.
+Adults: The recommended dose is 35 mg once a week.

-Adults: The recommended dose is one 5-mg tablet taken daily.
+Adults: The recommended dose is 5 mg once a day.

-Adults: The recommended dose is one 30-mg tablet taken once daily for two months.
-Retreatment may be necessary.
+Adults: The recommended dose is 30 mg once a day for 2 months.

-What are possible food and drug interactions associated with Actonel?If Actonel is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Actonel with the following: aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs), calcium supplements and antacids, H2-blockers and proton pump inhibitors (PPIs), and hormone replacement therapy.
+What are the possible food and drug interactions associated with this medication?If Actonel is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your healthcare provider before combining Actonel with the following: antacids or other medicines that contain aluminum, calcium, iron, or magnesium; aspirin; estrogen; medicines that reduce acid in your stomach (such as omeprazole or famotidine); or nonsteroidal anti-inflammatory drugs (NSAIDs) (such as ibuprofen or naproxen).

-Can I receive Actonel if I am pregnant or breastfeeding?The effects of Actonel during pregnancy and breastfeeding are unknown.
-Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Actonel during pregnancy and breastfeeding are unknown.
+Do not take Actonel while you are breastfeeding.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-How should I store Actonel?Store at room temperature.
+How should I store this medication?Store at room temperature.